Boron: Carbides

 Boron carbide's structure is only approximately reflected in its formula of B_{4}C, and it shows a clear depletion of carbon from this suggested stoichiometric ratio.
-This is due to its very complex structure.
+This is due to its complex structure.
 The substance can be seen with empirical formula B_{12}C_{3} (i.e., with B_{12} dodecahedra being a motif), but with less carbon, as the suggested C_{3} units are replaced with C-B-C chains, and some smaller (B_{6}) octahedra are present as well (see the boron carbide article for structural analysis).
 The repeating polymer plus semi-crystalline structure of boron carbide gives it great structural strength per weight.